JohnAlbin/zen-style-guide/css/README.txt

 Don't panic!

-There are 13 CSS files in this sub-theme, but it's not as bad as it first seems:
+There are 11 CSS files in this sub-theme, but it's not as bad as it first seems:
-- There are 6 CSS files whose names end in "-rtl.css".
+- There are 5 CSS files whose names end in "-rtl.css".
 Those are CSS files needed to style content written in Right-to-Left languages, such as Arabic and Hebrew.
 If your website doesn't use such languages, you can safely delete all of those CSS files.
-- There are 2 example layout stylesheets named beginning with "layout-", but only one of them is used at any time.
+- There are 2 example layout stylesheets inside the "layouts" folder, "responsive.css" and "fixed.css", but only one of them is used at any time.
-- One is global state rules, that apply only during certain states of the page and have a JavaScript dependency.
 - One is just a print stylesheet!

 That leaves just 4 CSS files!
 - styles.css
 - normalize.css
-- layout-responsive.css
+- layouts/responsive.css
-- modular-styles.css
+- components/misc.css

 Now go look in the styles.css file.
 That file simply includes (via @import) the other files.
 It also shows how the files in your sub-theme can be categorized